Skip to main content

 What to Pack

-Lightweight rain jacket or compact umbrella - afternoon showers last 20-30 minutes but can be intense with 173mm (6.8 inches) total rainfall
+Lightweight rain jacket or compact umbrella - those afternoon showers last 30-45 minutes and arrive with little warning, often right when you're furthest from your hotel

 Insider Knowledge